architagrawal/prismSplit/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the project's license.
+By contributing, you agree that your contributions will be licensed under the project's [LICENSE](LICENSE), assigning rights to the project owner/s as specified therein.

 ---